Simply007/kontent-custom-element-samples/CREATE_CUSTOM_ELEMENT.md

 If you want to make your custom element look consistent with the rest of the Kontent UI, you can use the [prepared styling on GitHub](https://github.com/Kentico/kontent-custom-element-samples/tree/master/shared).
 There, you'll find `custom-element.css` with styles and `kentico-icons-v3.0.1.woff2` for all the Kontent icons, plus some examples in `examples.html`.

 ## 4. Initialize your custom element
 To get your element started, you need to get information from Kontent about where your element is.
-This helps you determine things like what size the element should have and whether the current user can edit the item.
+This helps you to determine things like what size the element should have and whether the current user can edit the item.
 The latter lets you know whether or not to allow your custom editor to edit the item.

 To get this information, use the [`init` method](https://kontent.ai/learn/reference/custom-elements-js-api/#a-init-method) from the API by adding the following code.